ga4gh/vrs/docs/source/appendices/future_plans.rst

   Haplotypes.
 In the case of haploid chromosomes or haploinsufficiency, the Genotype consists of a single Haplotype.
-* A consequence of the computational definition is that Haplotypes at overlapping or adjacent intervals may not be included in the same Genotype.
-However, two or more Alleles may always be rewritten as an equivalent Allele with a common sequence and interval context.
+* A consequence of the computational definition is that Haplotypes at overlapping or adjacent intervals MUST NOT be included in the same Genotype.
+However, two or more Alleles MAY always be rewritten as an equivalent Allele with a common sequence and interval context.
 * The rationale for permitting Genotypes with Haplotypes defined on different reference sequences is to enable the accurate